What is ElderLaw?

 Living Wills and Health Care Power of Attorney

-Non-probate property, passes outside of the probate process and must be planned for separately.
-Jointly-owned property, property in Trust, life insurance proceeds and property with a named beneficiary, such as IRAs or 401(k) plans, all pass outside of probate and are not covered under your will.
+Non-probate property passes outside of the probate process and must be planned for separately.
+Jointly owned property, property in Trust, life insurance proceeds and property with a named beneficiary, such as IRAs or 401(k) plans, all pass outside of probate and are not covered under your will.
 In many instances, probate property and non-probate property pass to the same person or persons, but not always.
 In the absence of a beneficiary, non-probate property is usually payable to your estate which can cause negative tax consequences as well as exposure to creditors.
 Thus, it is very important that you keep your beneficiary designations current on things like IRA and Life Insurance policies.

 Frequently Asked Questions